Masum-ipv/ERS/README.md

 ## How to Run

 - Clone the repository
-- Open Docker Desktop
+- Open Docker Desktop Application
-- Run the `docker-compose.yml` file
 - `cd` into `P1Backend` and run spring project from IDE
 - `cd` into `P1FrontEndReact` and run react project from terminal using `npm run dev`
 - Open browser and navigate to `localhost:5173`